tari-project/tari/README.md

 The configuration prerequisites are the same for all three Tari components.
 After performing a [default installation](#installing-the-base-node-software), locate the main configuration file (`config.toml`), which will be created in the `~/.tari` (on Linux) or `%USERPROFILE%\.tari` (on Windows) directory.
-If the Windows installer was run, the main configuration file will be located in the installation directory as `config\windows.toml`.
+If the Windows installer was run, the main configuration file will be located in the installation directory as `config\config.toml`.

 With the main configuration file, in addition to the settings already present, the following must also be enabled if they are not enabled already: